OpenSimulationInterface/osi-visualizer/README.md

 ### View Menu:
 "Combine Channels" -> Config two channels' "Play/Pause' button act simultaneously, or not.
 It can only be checked when the channels are at the same status: both "Play" or "Pause".
 By default, it is unchecked.

 "Show Grid" -> Show up the grid in the canvas.
 By default, it is checked.

 "Show Object details" -> Select object from the Objects Overview tree.
 Show up the selected object's position, velocity and acceleration in another independent dialog.
 By default, it is checked.

 The others are self-explaining.

 ## Notice
-When playing large osi files, try to adapt the Delta Delay and it renders smoothly.
+When playing large osi files, try to adapt the Delta Delay.
+Then the tool renders smoothly.